AliyunContainerService/pouch/docs/kubernetes/pouch_cri_api_changelog.md

 + Pass the quotaID generated when the container is created for disk reuse.
 + Support to the ability to acquire the envs of the Container.

+### Scenario

+In the container inplace upgrade process, we read the attributes from the old one, and attach it to the new one.

 ### Modification

 + The `ContainerStatus` struct is used only in `ContainerStatusResponse` in CRI, so the volumes of the container can be obtained by directly adding `volume` field  to the `ContainerStatus` struct.